 Clea Hall Park

-As a family owned company specialising in residential and holiday lettings, holiday parks, and retail outlets in and around the Lake District National Park, Lake District Estates is reliant on good environmental stewardship to meet the needs and expectations of all who enjoy our facilities and to ensure a sustainable business.
+As a family owned park, Clea Hall is reliant on good environmental stewardship to meet the needs and expectations of all who enjoy our park and to ensure a sustainable business.

 We are therefore committed to integrating responsible and proactive, sustainable practices into our daily operations.
 We aim to comply with local and national environmental legislation and regulations and, where possible, meet the environmental objectives of the Lake District National Park in which we operate.